marknakamura/getting-started-in-tech/README.md

 Here's some places where you can start learning technical skills such as coding, scripting, virtual machines, etc.

+When it comes to cost, my goal is to share resources that are free or cheap.
+Learning doesn't have to be expensive!

 *Disclaimer: the resources I'm sharing are not my own and I'm not claiming any credit for them - simply sharing them so others can make use of them :)*